FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 The Norwegian shipping group said on Dec.
 19 it would halt Red Sea transits until further notice.
 Rerouting vessels via the Cape of Good Hope will add 1-2 weeks to voyage durations, it said.
 YANG MING MARINE TRANSPORT

 The Taiwanese container shipping company said on Dec.
 18 it would divert ships sailing through the Red Sea and the Gulf of Aden via the Cape of Good Hope for the next two weeks.
-(Compiled by Paolo Laudani, Izabela Niemiec and Jesus Calero in Gdansk; editing by Jason Neely)
+(Compiled by Paolo Laudani, Izabela Niemiec, Jesus Calero, Louis van Boxel-Woolf and Tristan Veyet in Gdansk; editing by Jason Neely, Milla Nissi and Louise Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)